Smiling baby in a blue onesie

 Here’s the lowdown on why a great latch is so important for breastfeeding success.

-You’ve likely heard this term “latching,” which means how your baby attaches to the breast.
+You’ve likely heard the term “latching,” which means how your baby attaches to the breast.
 But what exactly is latching, and why is it so important?
 How do you know if you’re doing it right?
 Even if you’ve read all the parenting books or watched a zillion videos, getting latching down pat can feel really challenging — especially in the early days.
 In fact, in The Lactation Network’s 2023 survey, 83% of parents said they found breastfeeding challenging — and almost a quarter (24%) said they found it extremely challenging.
 That’s a lot of parents feeling a lot of frustration.

 In many cases, the frustration around lactation comes from two things — a lack of support and an uncomfortable, uncertain experience.
 It’s hard to meet your goals when you feel alone or unsure of what to do.
 New parents (and their babies) benefit tremendously from the guidance of an International Board Certified Lactation Consultant (IBCLC).
 They can help you master latching — one of the most mystifying, but important, parts of breastfeeding.